Gayathri1298/Using-OCR-to-Extract-nformation-from-Pan-Card/README.md

                                                        How it works

 The candidate uploads a picture of the PAN card.
 Our PAN API then extracts the data and records them in the right fields
-           Name of the individual
+           Name of the individual,
-           Father's name
+           Father's name,
-           Date of birth and age
+           Date of birth and age,
            PAN number and type

 Where you can use it